How long does it take to get a TenantTracks Screening Report?

 Another great TenantTracks feature is your background reports are automatically stored in your account for you to review up to 60 days after the report is run.
 Reports older than 60 days are dismantled and archived.
 If an archived report is needed for any reason, there is a $7.50 fee to unarchive the report.

 Can I share the information on a TenantTracks Screening Report with others?

-It is important to understand, a TenantTracks Screening Report belongs only to you as our customer, the individual end user.
+A TenantTracks Screening Report belongs only to you as our customer, the individual end-user.

-While a tenant applicant may review the report with you as well as Realtors and Property Managers may have their clients review the report, you may never make a copy or send a TenantTracks Screening report via fax or email to anyone else including both the tenant applicant and the client property owner (if Realtor or Property Manager).
+While a tenant applicant, cooperating Realtor or landlord-client MAY VIEW OUR REPORTS, you may never make a copy or send a TenantTracks OPTIMUM10 Screening report via fax or email to anyone including both the tenant applicant or the client property owner (if Realtor or Property Manager).